 Alaska Airlines' northern terminal.

-The view right after the Sea-Tac Airport station.
+The before and after view of stopping the Sea-Tac Airport station.

 Crossing International Boulevard before the Tukwila International Boulevard station.